- When will I know who my roommate is?

 Roommate assignment letters are mailed in late July, or in January for the spring semester.
 If you do not receive your letter by one week before the semester begins, please call the Office of Community Living at 740.376.4784 or email us at OCL@marietta.edu.

 How well does the room and roommate assignment process work?

 Each year the Office of Community Living assigns hundreds of new students to rooms and roommates.
 This task is done by matching students based on the answers given on the New Student Housing Application.
 Therefore, it is extremely important that new students fill out the New Student Housing Application and are honest when answering the questions.
-While the Office of Community works hard to match students who request to live with each other, it is not possible to meet every request of every student.
+While the Office of Community Living works hard to match students who request to live with each other, it is not possible to meet every request of every student.
 A crucial part of living in a residence hall and getting along with your new classmates is making an effort to get to know your roommate(s) and adjusting to each other's habits and lifestyles.
-Your Community Advisor and Assistant Director can help you to navigate this process and help ensure you have a positive residential experience.
+Your Resident Assistant and Assistant Director can help you to navigate this process and help ensure you have a positive residential experience.

 What if my roommate doesn't show up and I end up in a room by myself?

 The Office of Community Living may assign you a roommate, or you can find a roommate on your own.
 Students in this situation will be presented with their options at the beginning of each semester, as well as prior to housing new students for the spring term.

 What if I don't like my roommate and want to move?